smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 ## Unsubscribing from Vehicle Data
-Sometimes you may not always need all of the vehicle data you are listening to.
-We suggest that you only are subscribing when the vehicle data is needed.
-To stop listening to specific vehicle data items, utilize `UnsubscribeVehicleData`.
+We suggest that you only subscribe when the vehicle data is needed.
+To stop listening to specific vehicle data items, utilize the `UnsubscribeVehicleData` RPC.

 @![iOS]
 ##### Objective-C